schism-dev/schism/docs/getting-started/typical-workflow.md

 5. First estimate the smallest $\Delta t$ you’d anticipate (e.g., 100s for field applications), and then estimate the coarsest $\Delta t$ at sample depths to make sure $CFL>0.4$ (cf. Table 5.1).
 6. Resolving features is much easier with SCHISM – be game!
 Bathymetry smoothing is not necessary.
 7. Make sure open boundaries do not become completely dry during simulation
-8. Implicit $TVD^2$ transport is very efficient, but horizontal transport is still explicit (and is the main bottleneck).
+8. [3D simulations with transport] Implicit $TVD^2$ transport is very efficient, but horizontal transport is still explicit (and is the main bottleneck).
 Therefore beware of grid resolution in critical regions to avoid excessive sub-cycling; use upwind in areas of no stratification.
 Another way to speed up is to use hybrid ELM and FV by setting `ielm_transport=1`.